 Seeds are living, breathing forms of life.

 Starting from harvest, the better we handle the seeds at each stage, the longer they will last in deep storage at -20C.
-Seed of same species often behave in similar ways so we can learn a lot by looking at past work.
+Seed of same genus, or perhaps of a similar habitat can behave in similar ways so we can learn a lot by looking at past research.
 To preserve seeds in a long term deep freeze there are many considerations.

 - Harvest – timing is critical and varies from species to species, year to year and season to season.